JeromeTH/fish-benchmark/README.md

-./fish_benchmark   # Model, Dataset definitions and demo pipeline ./training         # Scripts for training each model ./demo            # Scripts for running model demos
+./fish_benchmark   # Model, Dataset definitions and demo pipeline ./training         # Scripts for training each model ./demo            # Scripts for running model demos ./data #Scripts to acquire data from Google Drive and preprocess them into frame level annotations
 ```

 ## Installation